 Apparently brought to the U.S. with horticultural plants; it has been regularly found in greenhouses since 1901 (Esser 1981).
 They were reported as being so plentiful in New Orleans that they were used as demonstration material in zoology classes (Dundee and Dundee 1963).

-U.S. Habitat: Prefers hot, humid environments, so it does well in greenhouses; in tropical and subtropical areas it can spread from greenhouses.
+U.S. Habitat: Prefers hot, humid environments, so it does well in greenhouses; in tropical and subtropical areas it can spread from greenhouses and is a "hitchhiker" in the landscaping, mulch, nursery industries.
 During the day hammerhead flatworms spend their time under leaf litter, rocks and logs and such, and under shrubs, out of the sun; under dripping garden faucets.
-They may be found out on the soil, driveways, patios, sidewalks after heavy rains.
-Feed and move about during the night.
+After heavy rains, they may be found out on the soil, driveways, patios, and sidewalks.

 Greenhouses: AL, CA, GA, IL, KY, MA, MI, NC, NJ, NY, OH, OK, SC, TN

 TEXAS: Historical evidence reports this flatworm around the Beaumont area in the 1980s- however, consistent data is limited.
 Reporting and engagement from citizens like you is allowing us to understand the distribution.